 Teachable takes 5% off transaction fees and only does monthly payouts at the basic plan level.
 It also has affiliate marketing and integrated email marketing (which isn’t that great).

-Podia doesn’t take any percentage off your transaction fees and comes with everything you need (and I don’t think you need anything fancy like affiliate marketing integrated).
+Podia doesn’t take any percentage off your transaction fees (unless you are on the free Podia plan) and comes with everything you need (and I don’t think you need anything fancy like affiliate marketing integrated).

 What Does Podia Offer?